juliachelsie/Pancake-house/README.md

 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://juliachelsie.github.io/Pancake-house/

+## Credits

+### Content
+- I used the teaching materials from [Code Institute](https://codeinstitute.net/se/)
+- The icons i used for the website was taken from [Font Awesome](https://fontawesome.com/)
+- The palette was created on [Coolors](https://coolors.co/)
+- I looked at the code for the README at [Code Institute-solutions](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md?plain=1)

+### Media
+- The images i used for all the pages was taken from [Pexels](https://www.pexels.com/sv-se/)